To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 - Spur on some social shares – but valuable content really helps in this area.

-- Paid for adverts – can be really helpful if you are running a sale, a promotion or what to try a product out.
-They just don’t last long and can get expensive but are so useful for a quick fix.
+- Paid adverts can be really helpful if you are running a sale or promotion, or want to try a product out.
+They just don’t last long and can get expensive, but are so useful for a quick fix.

 So, in summary: analyse, write, optimise, repeat.
 The analysis will really help to see how well you are doing over time and encourage content creation.

-Page rank is increased only with time and effort but is truly worth it in the end.
+Page rank increases only with time and effort, but it is truly worth it in the end.

 - Write informative web pages and link internally.